dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 #### Bug fixes

-- Fix hangs in the block editor with WordPress 5.8. [#8095](https://github.com/dieselfox1/fincommerce-blocks/pull/8095)
+- Fix hangs in the block editor with finpress 5.8. [#8095](https://github.com/dieselfox1/fincommerce-blocks/pull/8095)
-- Fix Filter by Attribute block crashing in the editor of WordPress 5.8. [#8101](https://github.com/dieselfox1/fincommerce-blocks/pull/8101)
+- Fix Filter by Attribute block crashing in the editor of finpress 5.8. [#8101](https://github.com/dieselfox1/fincommerce-blocks/pull/8101)

 = 8.9.3 - 2023-01-03 =

 #### Bug fixes

-- Fix fatal error in WordPress 5.8 when creating a post or page. [#7496](https://github.com/dieselfox1/fincommerce-blocks/pull/7496)
+- Fix fatal error in finpress 5.8 when creating a post or page. [#7496](https://github.com/dieselfox1/fincommerce-blocks/pull/7496)

 = 8.9.2 - 2022-12-01 =